rezan21/Multi-GPU-DNN/README.md

 # Multi-GPU-DNN

+## Tensorflow-gpu and MirroredStrategy:

+The main objective here is to run a model on multiple GPUs.
+Here, I use tensorflow-gpu and MirroredStrategy API to enable this.
+By default, tensorflow-gpu will only use the first gpu available.

+## Model:

-Train and Test MNIST dataset with LSTM Recurrent Neural Network on Multiple GPU
+Traind and Tested MNIST dataset with LSTM Recurrent Neural.
+By default LSTM will use tanh activation function.